 What is an interest only mortgage?

-Assuming the borrower has budgeted well and has been consistent with their repayment amounts they should find themselves free of debt at the end of the loan period.
-But still, with ever increasing housing prices and today's tough economic climate, interest only home loans have become more popular.
+Assuming the borrower has whipped out a home loans calculator to calcuate their budget and has been consistent with their repayment amounts they should find themselves free of debt at the end of the loan period.
+But still, with ever increasing housing prices and today’s tough economic climate, interest only home loans have become more popular.

 How does an interest only loan work?